return42/sphkerneldoc/linux_src_doc/drivers/pci/probe_c.rst

 .. c:function:: void pci_release_dev(struct device *dev)

-    free a pci device structure when all users of it are finished.
+    Free a PCI device structure when all users of it are finished

     :param struct device \*dev:
         device that's been disconnected